 Brookman Solicitor's survey interestingly revealed the top most annoying habits in relationships that you must guarantee you combat if you operate a family business.
 These include family member's failing to pull their weight, talking too much, failing to communicate, an inability to manage money, selfishness and spending too much time on technology, to name just a few.
 If these sound familiar, you are not alone, working in close proximity with loved ones, day in day out, can test any relationship!
 However the first steps to overcoming any issues is to acknowledge your bad habits then you are in the perfect position to start changing such behaviour, to help build and improve effective working relationships within your family business.

 Put communication first

-give everyone the opportunity to give their opinion and ask questions during these meetings, as you do not want any bad feelings escalating or a miscommunication wasting your
+As mentioned above a failure to communicate can be a fundamental factor in deteriorating relationships, this can be applied to family businesses.
+A business will not survive without effective communication which is why it is so important to master.
+Arranging regular business meetings will help you put communication first, make sure to give everyone the opportunity to give their opinion and ask questions during these meetings, as you do not want any bad feelings escalating or a miscommunication wasting your business's time.

 Don't display cases of favouritism